heikog/leak_mysql_import/README.md

 These are some tools I used to import leaked password files into an mysql database.
 Still work in progress and no documentation yet

-Its pretty much straigght forward thoug:
+Its pretty much straigght forward though:

 If you have a directory of files in the format